fsimphy/canteenmenu/README.md

 Usage: canteenmenu [options]

  Options:
 -f    --file The file that the data is written to.
+-v --version Display the version of this program.
 -h    --help This help information.

 ```